status-im/specs/docs/draft/6-payloads.md

   string text = 3;
   // Id of the message that we are replying to string response_to = 4;
-  // Ens name of the sender
-  string ens_name = 5;
+  // DEPRECATED.
+Ens name of the sender string ens_name = 5;
   // Chat id, this field is symmetric for public-chats and private group chats,
   // but asymmetric in case of one-to-ones, as the sender will use the chat-id